MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/edit-header.md

 - Title + logo
 - Site title
-- Site logo and it’s corresponding alt text
+- Site logo and its corresponding alt text

 Out of the box structure vs. Customized header [same style that we used in Semantic slots]